Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 If you have ever messed around in the stock market, you'll hear much talk about _fundamentals_.
 The type of analysis you might find on a trading platform is the illusion of analysis.
 Applying techniques like _triple exponential smoothing_^[https://en.wikipedia.org/wiki/Exponential_smoothing] or _moving averages_ to stocks looks excellent, but it probably doesn't matter.
 Does it make a novice a better trader?
 It might make them worse.
 An analysis is great if you understand it and is always contextual.
 It can be misleading or damaging if you need help understanding the context.
 Remember that data is not always the solution to every problem, and think critically about why a problem exists.
 The mechanical part of analysis isn't the critical part of it.
 It should be a commodity.
 Focus on application and communication.

-## Technologies place in strategy and analytics
+## Technology's place in strategy and analytics

 I consider the application of technology in analytics along five ordered dimensions.
 While you can jump around to a degree, each step is generally built on the stage below.
 As you ascend the steps, execution becomes more difficult and complex.
 Execution is where your strategy will fall apart.
 Read that last sentence again.
 Additionally, your system should flow from the top down.
 Keep your destination in mind as you move up each step.